Renters Insurance: What It Covers, Costs & Why You Need It

 Can my landlord require me to have renters insurance?

-Yes, in all 50 states landlords can require renters insurance as a lease condition.
-While no U.S. state mandates it by law, there are no state statutes specifically barring landlords from requiring it either.
-The trend has accelerated in 2026 as property managers seek to limit liability exposure.
+Yes, in 49 states landlords can require renters insurance as a lease condition.
+Oklahoma is the only state where this is prohibited, and any lease clause requiring coverage there is unenforceable.
+While no U.S. state mandates renters insurance by law, most states permit landlords to write the requirement into the lease.
 Always review your lease agreement carefully before signing.

 Does renters insurance cover my roommate's belongings?